 Whether you’re ready to talk to loved ones, or you’d rather keep it on the down-low, that’s OK.
 But it’s important you know that help is available.
 You don’t need to go through this alone.

-Avoid payday loans: it might not seem like a big deal, but these loans often come with extremely high interest.
+It might not seem like a big deal, but these loans often come with extremely high interest.
 What may start as borrowing to pay one bill can lead you to spiralling debt.

-Prepare a budget: a quick run through of your outgoing expenses every month helps to avoid getting overdrawn.
+A quick run through of your outgoing expenses every month helps to avoid getting overdrawn.
 Often you might splurge on something, forgetting you have a car payment coming out before your next pay cheque.
 Doing the maths can help you focus more on your spending, making you aware of places you could perhaps reel it in.

-Do your research: so often we sign up with a bank, internet provider, TV package and never change – it’s too much hassle.
+So often we sign up with a bank, internet provider, TV package and never change – it’s too much hassle.
 But those introductory rates run out and 12 months later you’re paying double the initial price.
 Try comparison sites and see what you could save yourself.
 Often when you call to cancel, a much better deal to stay magically appears from your provider!

-Shop around: who else pops into the supermarket to pick up dinner and comes out with a new soap dispenser, an expensive candle and more chocolate than Willy Wonka’s factory?
+Who else pops into the supermarket to pick up dinner and comes out with a new soap dispenser, an expensive candle and more chocolate than Willy Wonka’s factory?
 When you’re walking down the aisles, it’s easy to be drawn into signs offering brilliant deals and discounts, but it’s not saving money if you weren’t going to buy it in the first place.
 Get into the habit of making a list so you know exactly what you need, without temptation.
 Alternatively, try doing your weekly shop online – you’ll only be putting what you need in your basket, and can see the exact total cost before the tills, meaning you can ensure you remain within your budget.

-Socialise from the sofa: it may be awkward to tell your friends you can’t afford to attend all the events they have planned – cinema trips, dinners out, the pub or club every weekend – but you might not be the only one wanting to rein things in.
+It may be awkward to tell your friends you can’t afford to attend all the events they have planned – cinema trips, dinners out, the pub or club every weekend – but you might not be the only one wanting to rein things in.
 If you’re honest about needing to be careful with your spending, they’ll understand if you can’t make every event – a movie night round yours means you won’t miss out on the fun.